-Following gastric sleeve surgery, you should be implementing your new bariatric diet.
-Typically, carbonated beverages do not fall into your bariatric diet.
-They are not recommended for patients who have had gastric sleeve surgery for several reasons.
+After undergoing gastric sleeve surgery, it is important to adhere to your new bariatric diet.
+Generally, carbonated beverages are not included in this diet and are not recommended for patients who have undergone gastric sleeve surgery due to several reasons.

-This article will provide the reasons behind this recommendation, offer healthy alternatives to carbonated drinks, supply helpful tips, and discuss other beverages that should be avoided.
+This article aims to explain the rationale behind this recommendation, suggest healthier alternatives to carbonated drinks, provide useful tips, and discuss other beverages that should be avoided.

 What This Article Covers: